Akashic

 Cascade County anchors Montana's north-central plains, where an economy built on agriculture, military presence at Malmstrom Air Force Base, and energy production consistently produces Republican margins above the statewide average.

-Across the recorded series it reached a Democratic high of fifty-two points in 1936 and a Republican high of twenty-five points in 1920.
-Between 2020 and 2024 the metro moved three points toward the Republican candidate; the 2024 margin was twenty-two points.
+Across the recorded series it reached a Democratic high of 52.0 points in 1936 and a Republican high of 24.8 points in 1920.
+Between 2020 and 2024 the metro moved 2.6 points toward the Republican candidate; the 2024 margin was 22.3 points.

-A population of 84,606, a 84% non-Hispanic-white share, and a median household income of $67,690 describe the metro.
+A population of 84,606, a 82% non-Hispanic-white share, and a median household income of $67,690 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Billings, MT and Muncie, IN.

 Compare two places, side by side